Thursday, September 15, 2005

 one button for each wished for, or hoped for

-with my intended groom;
+year of marriage with my intended groom;

 got to 62 my fingers ached, stopped.